WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 21: Review comment - Explanation of issue raised

-I the Figure 20, ideally we would want to be using MVVM pattern  to separate UI from logic and make the code more testable and readable amongst other reasons.
-I provided the comment as per Figure 21 explaning why and gave example of another PR that is implementing this pattern.
+In Figure 20, ideally, we would want to use using MVVM pattern to separate UI from logic to make the code more testable and readable amongst other reasons.
+I provided the comment as per Figure 21 explaining why and gave the example of another PR that is implementing this pattern.
+In terms of the code smell, I could not find any issues.
+Methods are fairly short an condensed, names are meaningful and the code is formatted correctly.

 ```
 using Undac.Data.Repositories;